English Graduate Student Council

 Works In Progress Colloquium (WIP)

 The English Graduate Student Works in Progress Colloquium Series is designed to workshop and showcase English department graduate work in all theoretical fields and historical periods.
 The series aims to foster a strong intellectual community among English department graduate students by creating a supportive and professional space for us to present our current work and to receive much-needed feedback to move our work toward presentation and/or publication.
 The Colloquium is held every other week during the semester and welcomes participants from all stages of their degree program, MA, MFA, or PhD.
 Sessions consist of 20-minute presentations (short papers or selections from longer papers), followed by a discussion-based question and answer period of approximately 30-40 minutes.
 Participants are encouraged to present writing at any stage of development, including (but not limited to) conference papers, dissertation chapters, seminar papers, research projects, and potential publications.
+Information for AY 2014-15.

 PhD Application Workshop Series